Restaurants & Activities in Andorra

 2- Pardines and Engolasters

-If you prefer a peaceful mountain walk, we recommend the Pardines trail in Encamp, which leads to Lake Engolasters in Escaldes.
+If you prefer a relaxed mountain walk, we recommend the Pardines trail, in Encamp, which leads to Lake Engolasters in Escaldes.

-The trail is about 3.5 kilometers long, completely flat and shaded, and offers around one hour of walking to reach the lake.
+The trail is approximately 3.5 kilometers long, completely flat and shaded, and offers around one hour of walking to reach the lake.
 Along the way, you will find fountains, rest areas, information panels about local flora and fauna, as well as the small Oratory of Our Lady of Ecology.

 At the lake, two restaurants with beautiful views are perfect for a grilled lunch or simply enjoying a drink.
 It is also possible to walk around the lake.